galasa-dev/cli/docs/generated/galasactl_properties.md

 ### Synopsis

-Allows interaction with the CPS to Initiate, query and maintain properties in Galasa Ecosystem
+Allows interaction with the CPS to create, query and maintain properties in Galasa Ecosystem

 ### Options

 ```
   -b, --bootstrap string   Bootstrap URL.
 Should start with 'http://' or 'file://'.
 If it starts with neither, it is assumed to be a fully-qualified path.
 If missing, it defaults to use the 'bootstrap.properties' file in your GALASA_HOME.
-Examples: http://galasa-cicsk8s.hursley.ibm.com/bootstrap , file:///user/myuserid/.galasa/bootstrap.properties , file://C:/Users/myuserid/.galasa/bootstrap.properties
+Example: http://example.com/bootstrap
   -h, --help               help for properties
-  -n, --name string        Name of a property in the namespace.It has no default value.
+  -n, --name string        Name of a property in the namespace.
+It has no default value.
   -s, --namespace string   Namespace.
 A container for a collection of properties.
 It has no default value.
 ```